ActindoElements/actindo-date-picker/README.md

 # actindo-date-picker
 A material design based date picker.
 Using the paper-date-picker for day and year selection.
 The latter is based on an iron-list.
-Some adjustments were required in paper-date-picker.
+Some adjustments were required in paper-date-picker - see/use this fork of the [paper-date-picker](https://github.com/ActindoElements/paper-date-picker).
 The selected date is set in the paper-input line.

 ## Example
 ```javascript